-The Group has received 15 medals at a number of top international competitions in 2015, 23 medals in 2016, 25 medals in 2017, 44 medals in 2018, 56 medals in 2019, while being the most awarded CEE winery at Decanter London in 2015-2019 with a total 52 medals.
-Chardonnay de Purcari awarded Platinum Medal and 97 points at Decanter World Wine Awards 2019.
+The Group has received 15 medals at a number of top international competitions in 2015, 23 medals in 2016, 25 medals in 2017, 44 medals in 2018, 56 medals in 2019, 74 medals in 2020 while being the most awarded CEE winery at Decanter London in 2015-2020 with a total 73 medals.
+Viorica de Purcari awarded Best in Show and 97 points at Decanter World Wine Awards 2020.

-The Group's products have also won the appreciation of consumers, with an average 4.0 score on Vivino, a wine rating mobile app based on over 36.000 individual scores.
+The Group's products have also won the appreciation of consumers, with an average 4,1 score on Vivino, a wine rating mobile app based on over 50.000 individual scores.
 With the increasing role of millennial demographic in shaping consumption patterns, the role of applications such as Vivino should increase (not unlike services like Yelp or TripAdvisor have on the restaurants industry), hence the Group's close monitoring of similar technological innovations and focus on meeting the taste preferences of this demographic.